 Agile Coaches draw on a variety of skills and practices.
 In this part of the course we will put Agile coaching into context and attempt to answer the question: What is Agile coaching and what shifts might we need to adopt?

 A coach assumes that team members have an individual and a collective wisdom, and that the task of the coach is to elicit the answers within.
 The main skills taught are listening actively, asking effective questions and following a coaching process.
 As this training is particularly experiential, you can expect to learn about your strengths and your own areas for development.

 Coaching Alliances and Contracts

 Setting the stage for a coaching relationship involves clear contracting and designing of alliances.
-Here we expand on the typical coaching triangle (coach, team, and organisation) and present a wider stakeholder view.
-You will learn how to design a coaching alliance and how to contract with all parties.
+You will learn the ABC (Always Be Contracting), how to design a coaching alliance and contract, and how to facilitate team agreements.

 Key Mentoring Skills & Mentoring Agile Role Transitions

 At times an Agile coach needs to impart Agile expertise and to guide the team by making suggestions, giving feedback, instilling practices, and guiding transitions to Agile roles.
 Along with such changes come fears and “resistances” and so a framework for working with change is presented.
 Knowing when to coach and when to mentor is a key skill of an Agile coach.

 Teaching the basics of Agile is an activity the Agile Coach performs again and again and is conducted both in and out of the classroom.
 There are different techniques and approaches to learning, and you will practise including these in your teaching methods.

 Foundational and Systemic Team Coaching